 6. Erase by sender

-Let’s say you have a lot of back and forth emails with specific senders, but these messages aren’t relevant anymore.
-Maybe it’s a former collaborator, supplier or organization you have worked with.
-You would probably want to delete all the threads that include them, since it’s a waste of your digital workspace at the moment.
+Let’s say you have a lot of back-and-forth emails with specific senders, but these messages aren’t relevant anymore.
+Maybe it’s a former collaborator, supplier, or organization you have worked with.
+You would probably want to delete all the threads that include them since it’s a waste of your digital workspace at the moment.

 You can search by sender using “from:[email address] and it’s straightforward to see/deal with them all.